 Cannes Film Festival 1978–The independent filmmaker Robert Young moved from documentaries to features with Alambrista!
-(The Illegal), winner of the Camera d’Or (Prize for first film) at the 1978 Cannes Film Festival.
+(The Illegal), winner of the first Camera d’Or ever given (Prize for best first film) at the 1978 Cannes Film Festival.

-Married in Mexico, with his mother nearby, Roberto hasn’t fully detached himself from a society of women, but now must adjust to the company of men.
+Back home, Roberto gets married, with his mother nearby.
+While Roberto hasn’t fully detached himself from a society of women, he now must adjust to the company of men.

 Credits